2xR/rr.opt.mcts/docs/knapsack.rst

 :meth:`simulate`
 ----------------

 The simulation strategy is defined by this method.
 Here, the simulation performs a dive in the tree using a simple uniform random selection of the branch to follow at each step.
-Then, the objective value of the solution obtained is multiplied by -1 because the :mod:`rr.opt.mcts.basic` implementation deals with minimization problems only, and the knapsack problem is a maximization problem.
+Then, the objective value of the solution obtained is multiplied by -1 because the :mod:`rr.opt.mcts.simple` implementation deals with minimization problems only, and the knapsack problem is a maximization problem.

 .. literalinclude:: ../src/rr/opt/mcts/basic/examples/knapsack.py
     :pyobject: KnapsackTreeNode.simulate